pixura/pixura-docs/README.md

 There is a peer 2 peer marketplace for exchanging and trading NFTs deployed [here](https://ropsten.etherscan.io/address/0x5ab0bc9fb287f1aab5e8a6724b5020317100d721).
 Currently all orders and prices are stored onchain.
 The next iteration of the marketplace will include infrastructure for offchain orders.

 ### Querying specific NFT smart contract data
 You can run queries over indexed smart contracts with simple GraphQL queries.
-Take a look at this example here.
+Try out the interactive [GraphQL API here](https://ropsten-api.pixura.io/graphiql).

 ### Searching NFT metadata
 Users can search through NFT metadata with Elasticsearch.
 We have a sample [react component](https://github.com/Pixura/pixura-react-sdk) that shows you how the API works.